department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 - Can you show me what you would do on this page?

 Okay, great.
-Let's choose 'I'm the Veteran' and continue.
+Let's choose `I'm the Veteran` and continue.

 <details>
   <summary>Key things to notice</summary>